UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The `elements` array contains element ID strings that represent all of the elements in that breakdown.

 The `pages` number is a decimal representation of the physical length of a breakdown (i.e., script scene) in eighths of pages.
 For example, if a breakdown represents 1/8 of of a script page, its `pages` value would be .125.
 A 5/8 page scene would be .625, and so on.
-Do not use leading zeros in your decimal numbers.
 Do not attempt to directly store fractions (i.e. 7/8) in this value as it will throw an error.

 The INT/EXT, Day/Night and Set properties of the breakdown are merely added as elements to that breakdown.
 For the slugline "EXT.
 BEDFORD FALLS BRIDGE - NIGHT" you would add three id's to the `elements` array of that breakdown object, such as: